tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or any of dwc:year, dwc:startDayOfYear, or dwc:endDayOfYear are bdq:Empty; FILLED_IN the value of dwc:eventDate from values in dwc:year, dwc:startDayOfYear and dwc:endDayOfYear if the values in each were independently interpretable and if the value of dwc:startDayOfYear is less than the value of dwc:endDayOfYear; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or any of dwc:year, dwc:startDayOfYear, or dwc:endDayOfYear are bdq:Empty; FILLED_IN the value of dwc:eventDate from values in dwc:year, dwc:startDayOfYear and dwc:endDayOfYear if the values in each are independently interpretable and if the value of dwc:startDayOfYear is less than the value of dwc:endDayOfYear; otherwise NOT_AMENDED

 ### Information Elements